-The Wizard’s job, as Rand describes is, is to “conjure up some eye of newt every day, mix and then mix that in your big black bowl, serve it to everyone and give them magical powers so they can make great software for marketers.”
+The Wizard’s job, as Rand describes it, is to “conjure up some eye of newt every day, and then mix that in your big black bowl, serve it to everyone and give them magical powers so they can make great software for marketers.”

 Other, less fantastical duties of the job include sitting on Moz’s board of directors, acting as the Product Architect for Moz’s Research Tools, and being available wherever needed throughout the company to give feedback and guidance.

 Fortunately for us, another responsibility of the Wizard of Moz is to do interviews.

 We talked to Rand about his journey as an entrepreneur, how he grew Moz from nothing to more than $35M in annual revenue, and the struggles – both internal and external – that he’s had to overcome along the way.

 Starting Out, and Knowing Nothing

 When Rand and his co-founder (and mom) Gillian Muessig founded Moz in 2004, they didn’t know a whole lot about running a business.